Though most people view playing games as a waste of time, most studies prove that video games improve learning.

-You also need to observe the rules, fight the opponent and check on time as well.
+You also need to observe the rules, fight the opponent and check the time.

 Also, there is constant communication between players that can lead to a casual relationship.

-However, it is crucial for the parents to monitor the children to ensure their playing the right games.
+However, it is crucial for the parents to monitor the children to ensure they’re playing the right games.

 Rochester.edu, Playing Action video games can boost learning.
 Retrieved on 4/28/2018.